-- 5i Your Terms of Business must be transparent in relation to the landlord's commitments and liabilities.
-They must be written in plain and intelligible language and comply with all requirements of Part 2 of the Consumer Rights Act 2015.
-You should not use terms that may be deemed unfair, and consequently unenforceable, by virtue of the above Act.
-Your Terms of Business must not contain terms which are inconsistent with the provisions of this Code of Practice for Letting Agents. - 5j Your Terms of Business must: - Actively flag any entitlement to renewal commission and the scale of charges that will apply; - Make clear that a liability to renewal commission will only arise where the landlord has specifically agreed to your entitlement.
-Where you intend to charge a fee for renewal of a tenancy you should remind the landlord of that liability shortly before renewal even if that liability is stated in the management agreement; - Not include any liability to pay renewal commission where the property is sold to another landlord who retains the existing tenant; - Not require payment of a commission in circumstances where the tenant agrees to purchase the property unless this is subject to a separate sales agreement.
+- 5i Your Terms of Business must be transparent in relation to the landlord's elient's commitments and liabilities.
+They must be written in plain and intelligible language and comply with all other requirements of Part 2 of the Consumer Rights Act 2015.
+You should not use terms that may be deemed unfair, and consequently unenforceable, by virtue of the above Act Regulations.
+Your Terms of Business must not contain terms which are inconsistent with the provisions of this Code of Practice for Letting Agents. - 5j Your Terms of Business must: - Actively flag any entitlement to renewal commission and the scale of charges that will apply; - Make clear that a liability to renewal commission will only arise where the landlord has specifically agreed to your entitlement you are instructed to renew the tenancy or where the landlord has otherwise specifically agreed to your entitlement; . wWhere you intend to charge a fee for renewal of a tenancy you should remind the landlord of that liability shortly before at the time of renewal even if that liability is stated in the management agreement; - Not include any liability to pay renewal commission where the property is sold to another landlord who retains the existing tenant; - Not require payment of a commission in circumstances where the tenant agrees to purchase the property unless this is subject to a separate sales agreement.